gdinwiddie/SpringBootPlayground/README.md

 ## Initial Checkin

- - Used Sprint Initializer (https://start.spring.io/) to generate the basic project.
+ - Used Spring Initializer (https://start.spring.io/) to generate the basic project.
  - Imported into Eclipse as a Maven project
  - Ran Maven to grab all the dependencies
  - Added standalone JUnit test (not marked @SpringBootTest)